-If multiple disc entries are shown, click on the appropriate one to select it then click on OK to import the data.
+If multiple disc titles are shown, click on the appropriate one to select it then click on OK to import the data.
 The disc name is automatically entered in the Clip Prefix: field.

+Database Settings

-Database Settings allows the database address and other settings to be changed:
+Click to access a dialog where the database address and other settings can be changed: